 Helping Athletes and Players Realise Their Potential

-An increased awareness about mental health and well-being, both in sports and amongst the wider population is welcome.
-But this needs to be matched with improvements in the interventions available to athletes who are struggling.
+An increased awareness of mental health and well-being, both in sports and amongst the wider population is welcome.

 Over the past 40 years much has been written and spoken about the mental side of sport.